 I felt really good about that.

 Socially it was hard, especially since I work from home and so much of my time is spent there.
 As a solopreneur, eating out isn't so much a means to an end as a way to take a break for a little bit and see some folks.
+Get out of the damn house.
 But, my lovely friends were accepting of the challenge- we met for drinks or cooked at one another's houses instead of going out for fancy lunches and dinners.
 It was nice.

 But the most remarkable change of all was how much better I got at cooking when I had to practice every day.
 I started putting together some really, really good meals, but like the personal finance blogger that I am, I forgot to take pictures.

-But trust me, they were delicious.
+Just trust me, they were delicious.
 So delicious that I didn't lose any weight.
-Instead I gained four pounds.
+Instead, I gained four pounds.
 If I wanted something or had a craving, I decided to make it myself…which led to lots of delicious experimentation and (I suspect) the extra pounds.

 And for all my fellow money nerds… I saved about $225 off my monthly eating budget.
 I didn't get super frugal with my groceries since I knew I was cooking at home, I allowed myself to try new things and buy upgraded products to try and make the transition easier.